zarp/sparknlp_OCR_and_NER_demo/README.md

-# This repo contains various NLP demos using Spark NLP library
+# Various NLP demos using Spark NLP library

 # Spark_NLP_with_custom_pipeline
 Using Spark pipeline with Spark-NLP annotators to do some simple text analysis